chaordic/tag-emr-instance/README.md

 initialization -- or just fail and thus abort its initialization.

-Contrasting with a reactive approach, where a process monitors the list of created Elastic MapReduce jobflows, enumerates its instances and than tags those instances, the "bootstrap action approach" is supposedly more robust as every running instance **was** tagged before it became operational.
+Contrasting with a reactive approach, where a process monitors the list of created Elastic MapReduce jobflows, enumerates its instances and then tags those instances, the "bootstrap action approach" is supposedly more robust as every running instance **was** tagged before it became operational.

 Another nice thing about doing tagging as a [bootstrap action][] is that it decouples tagging support from the underlying framework used with EMR: